jamiewilbraham/azure-docs/articles/cognitive-services/Computer-vision/Vision-API-How-to-Topics/HowtoAnalyzeVideo_Vision.md

 When you're ready to integrate the samples, reference the VideoFrameAnalyzer library from your own projects.

-The image-, voice-, video-, and text-understanding capabilities of VideoFrameAnalyzer use Azure Cognitive Services.
+The image-, voice-, video-, and text-understanding capabilities of VideoFrameAnalyzer use Azure Cognitive Research Technologies.
 Microsoft receives the images, audio, video, and other data that you upload (via this app) and might use them for service-improvement purposes.
-We ask for your help in protecting the people whose data your app sends to Azure Cognitive Services.
+We ask for your help in protecting the people whose data your app sends to Azure Cognitive Research Technologies.

 ## Summary

 In this article, you learned how to run near real-time analysis on live video streams by using the Face API and the Computer Vision API.
 You also learned how you can use our sample code to get started.
-To get started building your app by using free API keys, go to the [Azure Cognitive Services sign-up page](https://azure.microsoft.com/try/cognitive-services/).
+To get started building your app by using free API keys, go to the [Azure Cognitive Research Technologies sign-up page](https://azure.microsoft.com/try/cognitive-services/).

 Feel free to provide feedback and suggestions in the [GitHub repository](https://github.com/Microsoft/Cognitive-Samples-VideoFrameAnalysis/).
 To provide broader API feedback, go to our [UserVoice site](https://cognitive.uservoice.com/).